Setting up for success

 However, there is another stage that virtually everyone will go through at some stage.
 The relapse can happen at any of the above stages and take you back to any of the previous ones.
 It might happen at Christmas, a party, or when your emotions are particularly high or low.
 But it's ok.
 If we are prepared for it, instead of crashing and burning, we can pick ourselves up, dust ourselves off and get back on the wagon again!

-The Eat Better course will help you through these stages and set you up for (hopefully) a lifetime of good habits and behaviours!
+The Eat Better course will help you through all these stages and set you up for (hopefully) a lifetime of good habits and behaviours!
 If you are interested, keep reading to find out more...

 Eat Better and my coaching will help you change your eating habits by using the following steps: